 To some degree, gluten-free dining has gotten easier.
-More options are available and smartphones overflow with information.
-Despite this, it also feels like it has gotten riskier.
-In the past, when inquiring about gluten-free options at a restaurant you were typically faced with a puzzled look.
+More options are available, and smartphones overflow with information.
+Despite this, it has also gotten riskier for people who must worry about crumbs of gluten entering their diet.
+In the past, when inquiring about gluten-free options at a restaurant, you were typically faced with a puzzled look.
 These days, the reply is often “gluten-free – no problem!”
-But, for those on a medically restricted diet, a casual approach to gluten-free can definitely a problem.
+But, for those on a medically restricted diet, a casual approach to gluten-free can be a problem.

 Does growth in the gluten-free market mean increased risk to diners?

 Restaurants are drawn into the gluten-free market by economic incentives and customer requests.
-According to a survey by consumer research firm NPD Group , 30% of the American population is on, or has tried, a gluten-free diet.
+According to a consumer research firm NPD Group survey, 30% of the American population is on or has tried a gluten-free diet.
 Despite predictions of its demise, the trend seems hotter than ever.
-Here in the San Francisco Bay Area a magazine called GFF, dedicated solely to gluten-free “foodies,” is thriving.
+Here in the San Francisco Bay Area, a magazine called GFF, dedicated solely to gluten-free “foodies,” is thriving.

-Restaurants that offer gluten-free selections increase their appeal, customer base and potential for profit.
+Restaurants that offer gluten-free selections increase their appeal, customer base, and profit potential.
 Despite the ever-increasing popularity of gluten-free items offered by restaurants, diners on a gluten-free diet for medical reasons must proceed with caution.
 Although gluten-free dining options have increased, education on how to institute it safely has not necessarily kept pace.
 Diners need to determine if the restaurant staff understands cross-contamination and if the advertised options are really gluten-free.